kivtorsm/OCP09/README.md

 - From your terminal or IDLE, install all packages listed in requirements.txt
     > $ pip install -r requirements.txt

-### 5. Create database
+### 5. Create database (optional) or use existing database
+- You can use existing example database provided :
+    > db.sqlite3
-- From your terminal or IDLE, from the manage.py location folder, migrate DB:
+- Or you can create a new database.
+From your terminal or IDLE, from the manage.py location folder, migrate DB:
     > $ python manage.py migrate

 ### 6. Run Server